 Those who have used fine woolen yarn for knitting and crocheting know the satisfaction of seeing, touching, or wearing an item cast from their hook or needle.
 The final product is not just a credit to the maker’s workmanship, but also to the caliber of the material used.
 The results would be much different if made of “unscoured” wool.
 In fact, there would be no results at all if the wool had not been scoured, for in its natural state, sheep’s wool is unusable for crafting a garment.

 We too need to be restored before we can be used.
 God has no wish to abandon us as unusable, and so He says that though our sins are as scarlet, we can be transformed.
 What a wonder that we can come penitently to Him, deserving judgment, and instead receive pardon and cleansing (scouring)!
 Only in God’s economy can a sin-stained life be exchanged for an untainted one.

 However, some action is necessary to accomplish this change.
 We must come to God requesting forgiveness and be willing to follow God’s instructions.
-God is faithful to draw any who respond to His call.
+God is faithful to save any who respond this way to His call.

 Has God applied His “scouring” action to your life?
 If not, He invites you to come to Him today.
 If He has cleansed you, perhaps you know someone else who needs to come and become like scoured wool.
 Pray that God will draw that person toward His life-saving cleansing experience.

 In Isaiah’s day, wool was often colored crimson using the dye of the scarlet worm, rather than chemically as is done today.
 Before giving birth, the female scarlet worm permanently attaches herself to a tree trunk, providing protection to the eggs she deposits under herself.
 Crimson fluid stains the female’s body as she dies.
 The dye from that fluid is absolutely colorfast and indelible.